 The categories of lenders that are allowed to offer the EMI moratorium

 As per the RBI’s announcement, all banks and financial institutions have been directed to provide this EMI holiday.
 This also includes non-banking finance companies, housing finance companies, regional rural banks, local area banks, and small finance banks.
-To put things in perspective, if you’ve availed a term loan, say a personal loan, you will be eligible for the EMI moratorium.
+To put things in perspective, if you’ve availed a term loan, say a personal loan, from Finserv MARKETS, you will be eligible for the EMI moratorium.

 The effect of deferring EMI payments on the credit scores of the borrowers